TN 31 (12-24)

 NOTE: Do not complete an SSA-821-BK when earnings are “clearly not SGA.”
 For a definition of “clearly not SGA,” see DI 10505.003.

-NOTE: It is not necessary to develop work incentive information if the evidence shows that the difference between gross and countable earnings would not change the ultimate SGA determination.
-For information about determining countable income, see DI 10505.003.
+NOTE: It is not necessary to develop work incentive information if the evidence shows that the difference between gross and countable earnings would not change the SGA determination.
+For information about determining countable income, see DI 10505.010.

 C. Verifying earnings for post-entitlement determinations

-1. Policy for paid earnings versus earned earnings
+1. Policy for earnings when paid versus when earned

-The Bipartisan Budget Act of 2015 simplifies post entitlement SGA determinations by allowing us to presume earnings were earned in the month they were paid.
-However, prior to applying this paid versus earned assumption, evaluate any readily available earnings verification sources and determine when earnings were earned.
+Section 825 of The Bipartisan Budget Act of 2015 simplifies post-entitlement SGA determinations by allowing us to presume post-entitlement earnings were earned in the month they were paid.
+Evaluate any readily available earnings verification sources and determine when earnings were earned.
 If there is no readily available evidence to determine when earnings were earned, use other sources of earnings verification even if the earnings source only documents when earnings are paid.
 This policy applies to all post-entitlement determinations made after September 23, 2016, including trial work period and reopening determinations.

 NOTE: Our Due Process notice advises beneficiaries that we may have used earnings information based on when paid and advises the beneficiary of the opportunity to provide additional information regarding when the pay was earned.

 Verify earnings using the following sources in order.
-If you believe evidence from a source is not accurate, proceed down the priority list to find more accurate earnings information.
+If you believe evidence from a source is not accurate, proceed down the priority list to find earnings that are more accurate.
+The Consolidated Wage Page (CWP) displays a consolidated view of commonly used wage data sources via the Electronic Disability Collect System (EDCS).

 • Earning posted by a Social Security employee (SSAE)